nkadel/naglite3-1.6-srpm/README.md

+SRPM tols for Naglite3

+Nagios status monitor for a NOC or operations room.

 This naglite3 RPM is aimed at Nagios use, but is easily compatible with Icinga.
 Simply copy /var/www/nagalite3/config.php.example to config.php and edit as needed.
 Also, configure